Capacity allocation and reservation

 We received over 20 responses from stakeholders representing a broad spectrum of connections stakeholders, including Local Authorities, Local Enterprise Partnerships, Independent Connection Providers (ICPs), Independent Distribution Network Operators (IDNOs), developers and consultants.
 We have produced a response document which sets out the feedback received, WPD's view and our proposed next steps.
 A copy of the response document and Appendix A with anonymised customer responses can be viewed using the links below:

-Having considered the points raised throughout the process, we have now provided a decision document which sets out the changes we will implement by the end of June 2019.
+Having considered the points raised throughout the process, we have now provided a decision document which sets out the changes we will implement.
 A copy of the decision document can be viewed using the link below:

 Should you have any queries regarding this consultation or WPD's response, please contact:

 Connections Policy Engineer